jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (da) relates to a bargaining fee clause or proposed bargaining fee clause under Part 6B; or (e) relates to any matter dealt with in Part 3; or (f) is in an essential service and the requirements as to notice that are contained in section 90 or section 91, as the case may be, have not been complied with; or
-  (g) takes place in contravention of an order of the Court.
+  (g) takes place in contravention of an order of the court.
 (2) Subsection (1)(a) does not apply—
-  (a) to an aspect of a collective agreement in respect of which the right to strike or lock out, as the case may be, is available under a declaration made by the Court under section 192(2)(c); or
+  (a) to an aspect of a collective agreement in respect of which the right to strike or lock out, as the case may be, is available under a declaration made by the court under section 192(2)(c); or
   (b) to a collective agreement that is still in force after the first of the collective agreements referred to in subsection (1)(b)(iii) has expired, for so long as that bargaining continues.
 (3) For the purposes of this section, in determining whether a collective agreement is in force or has expired section 53 is not to be taken into account.